gnomeby/lcd2004a/README.md

 # lcd2004a

-Python lib for Raspberry for LCD 2004A
+Python lib for Raspberry for displaying text on LCD 2004A.